GLOBAL MARKETS-Euro gains on EU recovery-fund plan, oil climbs

 By Herbert Lash

-NEW YORK, May 19 (Reuters) - The euro and European government debt rallied on Tuesday, lifted by a Franco-German proposal to fund grants for regions hit hardest by the coronavirus pandemic, while oil rose on growing demand as countries eased business lockdowns.
+NEW YORK, May 19 (Reuters) - The euro and European government debt rallied on Tuesday, lifted by a Franco-German proposal to fund grants for regions hit hardest by the coronavirus pandemic, while oil traded mostly higher on growing demand as countries eased business lockdowns.

-A gauge of global equity markets also moved up, though major European stock indices were lower and Wall Street traded mixed.
+A gauge of global equity markets also moved up, while Wall Street traded mostly higher and major European stock indices closed lower.

 Gold prices rose as some investors sought the safe-haven asset on recession fears after a 30.2% decline in U.S. housing starts in April, the biggest percentage drop on record.